-...
-Restore the original factory IDs?
+Restore the original factory IDs in my various RC4Magic Series 2 units?

 Follow the steps for adopting new IDs (outlined above), without operating a DMXio transmitter.
 If no new IDs are received, the internal IDs are restored to the original factory IDs issued to you at time of purchase.